trosenkrantz/RAPTOR/README.md

 If RAPTOR finds no output to an SNMP auto-reply, it responds with Null.

 Scenario: RAPTOR is configured with above auto-reply, and an SNMP manager keeps requesting RAPTOR with OID 1.2.3.4.
 RAPTOR will respond alternating with 42 and 300.

+### TCP
+For TCP auto-replies, it passes input to the state machine byte by byte.
+Thus, RAPTOR behaves the same regardless of out data is buffered.

 ## Licence